Synacktiv-contrib/Modmobmap/README.md

 [...]
 ```

-Note we have been able to detect other cells the AT command *AT+COPS* did not returned.
+Note we have been able to detect other cells the AT command *AT+COPS* did not return.

-A complet list of MCC and MNC codes could be retrieved anywhere on internet and in Wikipedia: https://en.wikipedia.org/wiki/Mobile_country_code
+A complete list of MCC and MNC codes could be retrieved anywhere on the internet and in Wikipedia: https://en.wikipedia.org/wiki/Mobile_country_code

 Focusing some operators
 ------------------------